Supplies for coronavirus field hospital held up at U.S.-Mexico border

 There are no confirmed cases yet in the camp on the banks of the Rio Grande that houses about 2,000 migrants, mostly Central Americans seeking asylum in the United States.
 The camp also holds Cubans, Venezuelans and Mexican asylum seekers along with other nationalities.
 But testing has been limited.
 Health experts say the migrants are exceedingly vulnerable, their immune systems worn down after months living in closely packed tents.

-Due to a U.S. order banning the export of key protective medical gear, the nonprofit had to remove equipment such as gloves, surgical masks and N95 masks from the trailer in Brownsville.
+On April 10, the U.S. Federal Emergency Management Agency (FEMA) issued a temporary rule limiting the export of some personal protective gear needed for use within the United States.
+Global Response said it believed it had to remove equipment such as gloves, surgical masks and N95 masks from the trailer in Brownsville.
 It is now trying to source what it can from Mexico.
-The Federal Emergency Management Agency (FEMA) and U.S. Customs and Border Protection have said they are trying to prevent brokers and intermediaries from diverting critical medical resources overseas.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)